 Cost estimates to write a grant from Professional Grant Writers

 While we do bill on an hourly basis, we also like to give clients a cost estimate to write a grant.
 We give clients an idea of our overall price for a project, rather than simply quoting our hourly rate.
 That way, they have a sense of what the project will cost.
 An hourly rate is only one part of the equation.
-It doesn’t fully answer the question when it comes to the grant writer’s fee structure and grant writing cost.
+It doesn’t fully answer the question of how much grant writing costs.
+That will depend on the grant writer’s fee structure and grant writing cost.

 Before we start a project, we offer a price estimate that is directly tied to the scope of work.
 To arrive at a price estimate, we analyze the client’s past grant activities, if any.
 We look at related materials to see if there are boilerplate pieces we can reuse, and any other information we can draw on to lay a foundation for our writing work.